 Information Technology Services (ITS) Help and Support web pages include information about College computing facilities, supported software applications, accounts, email services, computer configuration and repair.

 It is your responsibility to back up and to protect your data.
-ITS encourages all faculty, staff, and students to store files where they will be secure and backed up, either by one or more of the many available cloud file storage services, or in some cases, by ITS.
+ITS encourages all faculty, staff, and students to store files where they will be secure and backed up, either by one or more of the available Middlebury cloud file storage services, or in some cases, by ITS.
 You must install and use virus protection software.
 Please contact the Helpdesk for assistance.

 No fees are charged by the College for Internet use, and we do not monitor the details of individuals' activities except under extraordinary circumstances.
 (See also these policies: Responsible Use of Computing and Network Services and Facilities; Web Policies; Network Policies; Privacy and Security of Data, Files and Communications.)